-PREREQUISITE: Completion of Phase One classes and MDWF 2010 or currently a CPM/RM
+PREREQUISITE: MDWF 2010 or currently a CPM/RM

-Physiology and management of first, second and third stages of Labor are taught in this class.
-Students also learn about the mechanism of Labor for occiput anterior, transverse, posterior, face, brow, military and breech presentations.
+Physiology and management of first, second and third stages of labor are taught.
+Students also learn about the mechanism of labor for occiput anterior, transverse, posterior, face, brow, military, and breech presentations.
 Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife.

 MDWF 2035 Complications of Lactation, 1 cr.

 PREREQUISITE: MDWF 1030 Human Lactation (or corequisite) and completion of Phase One classes or currently a CPM/RM

-This course covers complications of lactation in more depth than what was covered in MDWF 1030.
+This course covers complications of lactation in more depth than MDWF 1030.
 Breastfeeding/chestfeeding problems such as low milk supply, mastitis, thrush, tongue-tie/lip-tie, Reynaud's syndrome, and others will be covered.
 Case studies, class engagement, readings, reflection and practice documents are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife